Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 ## Project Overview

-Jewelry Junction is an online jewelry store that needs an API to manage its inventory and customer orders.
+Jewelry Junction is an online jewelry store that needs an API to manage its products and customer orders.
 The API will allow the store to:

 - Manage products (rings, necklaces, bracelets, etc.)
-- Track inventory
 - Process customer orders
-- Manage metals (gold, silver, platinum) and gemstones (diamonds, rubies, emeralds, etc.)
+- Manage metals (gold, silver, platinum)
+- Manage gemstones (diamonds, rubies, emeralds, etc.)
-- Generate reports on sales and inventory
+- Manage styles (classic, modern, art deco, minimalist)

 Throughout this track, you'll build this API step by step, learning how to implement various features and best practices.